uelkariuki/uelkariuki.github.io/_posts/2025-7-27-NLP-with-transformers.md

       ![][image10]
       *Figure 10: Final Accuracy calculation*

+	  Following the prediction process, the model’s performance was quantitatively evaluated.
+With the `correct` count at `7` out of `total` of 10 sentence pairs, the final `accuracy` achieved was `70.00 %`.
+This accuracy figure directly reflects the observations from step 6.
+While the model correctly identified `7` of the `10` pairs according to the ground truth, its uniform classification of `'similar'` for many dissimilar pairs significantly impacted overall performance.
+This outcome further underscores that, given the `0.7` similarity threshold and the general semantic capturing capabilities of the bert-base-uncased model’s [CLS] embeddings, the model struggled to effectively distinguish between genuinely similar and truly dissimilar sentences as defined by the provided labels, leading to a notable number of false positives.

    8. ### **How does BERT differ from traditional NLP approaches like Bag of Words or TF-IDF?**